Wolfpack Alliance: The downfall of the Wolfpack

 The Wolfpack were used by Guzmán and the Sinaloa Cartel to establish a drug distribution network in Canada, which allowed them to ultimately by-pass the Wolfpack, as the Sinaloa cartel took over the networks that the Wolfpack had established.
 By early 2014, the Sinaloa Cartel had cut out the middlemen in the form of the Wolfpack and started to distribute cocaine themselves in Canada, rending the Wolfpack irrelevant.
-The Sinaloa Cartel came to prefer operating in Canada owing to its weak justice system with regard to financial crimes, which made Canada an ideal place for money laundering.
+The Sinaloa Cartel came to prefer operating in Canada, owing to its weak justice system with regard to financial crimes, which made Canada an ideal place for money laundering.
 In addition, it is extremely easy for members of the Sinaloa Cartel to obtain Canadian passports both legally and illegally.
 Edwards and Nájera wrote: "The Wolfpack helped to usher the cartels into Canada and both profited and suffered for their greed and ambition.
 Through their actions, a dark corner was rounded and there could be no turning back".

 In January 2014, Riarch was arrested in the Philippines on charges of smuggling drugs into the Philippines from Mexico.
 On September 9, 2014, Nero was convicted of drug trafficking, gangsterism and living off the proceeds of crime.
-Mohamed Reza Amin Torabi, the former Mr. Canada bodybuilder and Wolfpack drug smuggler made a plea bargain with the Crown in 2015 where in exchange for a guilty plea he was sentenced to 7 years in prison.
+Mohamed Reza Amin Torabi, the former Mr. Canada bodybuilder and Wolfpack drug smuggler made a plea bargain with the Crown in 2015, where in exchange for a guilty plea, he was sentenced to 7 years in prison.

 Despite the way that Sinaloa Cartel had pushed the Wolfpack aside, the group still retained a vestigial existence on the margins of Canadian organized crime.
 An Independent Soldier and Wolfpack member, Sukhvir Singh Deo, moved from Surrey to Toronto.
 In March 2014, Deo was arrested on charges of smuggling cocaine, but was released after he posted bail.
 After his release, Deo went into hiding.
-On 23 May 2016, Deo made the international news when he attended a Toronto Raptors basketball game at the Rogers Center and abused the referees for supposedly favoring the visiting Cleveland Cavaliers team so violently that he was expelled from the building.
+On 23 May 2016, Deo made the international news when he attended a Toronto Raptors basketball game at the Rogers Center, and abused the referees for supposedly favoring the visiting Cleveland Cavaliers team so violently that he was expelled from the building.

 Deo's abuse of the referees led to several YouTube videos being made about him as an example of an obnoxious Toronto Raptors fan.
 On 7 June 2016, Deo was murdered in Toronto by two killers disguised as construction workers.
-Deo had parked his automobile in the alley known locally as Cowbell Lane at the corner of Yonge Street and Eglinton Avenue and seemed to be waiting for someone.
+Deo had parked his vehicle in the alley known locally as Cowbell Lane at the corner of Yonge Street and Eglinton Avenue, and seemed to be waiting for someone.
 Two hitmen dressed as construction workers walked down Cowbell Lane and shot Deo 14 times.
-Deo's murder made the headlines of the newspapers in his native India with The Times of India running a frontpage story entitled "A gangster and a NBA fan".
-Edwards and Nájera used Deo's murder as typical of the Wolfpack who had an obsession with attracting attention to themselves.
+Deo's murder made newspaper headlines in his native India, with The Times of India running a frontpage story entitled "A gangster and a NBA fan".
+Authors Edwards and Nájera described Deo's murder as typical of the Wolfpack, who had an obsession with attracting attention to themselves.